-**********************Click here to access a selection of the Fall 2015 student project videos.
-These videos were made by the students in fulfillment of the requirements of the Make Course in lieu of a final exam.
+********************** Check out some of our project videos (see Student Projects tab).
+These videos were made by previous students in fulfillment of the requirements of the Makecourse in lieu of a final exam.
 They show the projects 'in action' and give a short description of the Arduino-based control system.*********************

 All participating students Invent, Design and Make an animated object.
 This is the main objective of the course.
 By doing this students learn to use 3D design software, putting together a microcontroller based control system, and learn to program a microcontroller in C++.
 All projects need to contain moving parts designed and simulated with Autodesk Inventor and printed with 3D printers at the Advanced Visualization Center (AVC) at USF.
 We expect that you make use of the Arduino kits and endow your designs with displays, LEDs, remote control, RFID tag activation or whatever else comes to your creative minds!
 You are encouraged to purchase additional components for your project to give them that additional 'awesome factor'...;-)